 Getting approved for business funding is actually not as difficult as some might think, especially if you have a good grasp of what specific information lenders are looking for from your company, such as how many years you've been in business, what industry you're in, and what your base income and expenses are.

 In the past four years, I've been helping small business owners get into a better position to qualify for supply lines, retail credit, loans, SBA funding, and bank lines of credit.
-That usually involves updating their D&B report, adding their previous payment history to the credit file, and then pointing them toward the funding and resources to get them to their goals — to the tune of $3,497,200 in 2017 alone.
+That usually involves updating their D&B report, adding their previous payment history to the credit file, and then pointing them toward the funding and resources to get them to their goals.

 So if you've been thinking about lining up funding for your small business, here are a few tips to help you get prepared for the application process.

 Know what is in your business credit reports.
 Even though most lenders still rely on the D&B report to validate business information and make credit decisions, many lenders and creditors look for validation by pulling your business credit report from other commercial credit bureaus, such as Business Experian or Equifax Business.

 Know what data is available to lenders on the web and work toward consistency.
 Your business name, address, phone, principals, industry, and public presence should match across all platforms, including on your website, Secretary of State filings, telephone and tax records, and public search engines.

 Know your financial information like the back of your hand — literally and figuratively.
 When asked what your income was for the previous 3-6-9 or 12-months, don't just show up — own it — and provide legitimate numbers.
 Most lenders are going to require 3-6 months of bank statements to back up your figures, and it's never a good idea to start off this relationship boasting a higher income than your bank statements can verify.